How to format a file for importing contributions

 Optional Contribution Data

-A contribution record can contain the data defined in the following table (exception: Column J for WeShare), but this data is not required.
+A contribution record can contain the data defined in the following table, but this data is not required.
+Note: do not add any of the words listed as optional in all caps.
+Also, make sure column J is blank.

 Import File Example